Inside: These 3 questions are so good for decluttering to help you decide what to keep in a more intentional way!

 With that thought in mind I went through my things and limited what I kept down to the most beautiful, most useful, or the most meaningful things and let go of the rest.

-By beautiful I mean if you saw it today in a store would you fall in love with it and have to have it in your home?
+By beautiful, I mean if you saw it today in a store would you fall in love with it and have to have it in your home?
 If the answer is yes, then by all means, keep it!

 By useful, I mean it actually gets used regularly or it makes your life easier in some way.

-For something to be sentimental it’s got to tell your story in some way.
+By sentimental, I mean it’s got to tell your story in some way.